 Content Marketing — a way to market products and services to a target audience with content they find educational or entertaining.

 Contextual Marketing — a direct form of marketing that serves targeted advertising based on a potential client’s likes and interests.

 Conversational AI — the set of technologies behind automated messaging and speech-enabled applications that offer human-like interactions.
 Conversational AI communicates like humans by recognizing speech and text, understanding intent, understanding different languages, and responding in ways that mimic human conversation.
 Conversational AI solutions can be offered over both text and voice modalities, and the channels and devices that offer support these modalities.

 Conversion — the completion of a pre-defined goal, such as converting a prospect into a lead or a lead into a paying customer.

 Conversion Rate — the rate at which visitors to a website complete the predefined goal.

 Conversion Rate Optimization (CRO) — a branch of digital marketing that aims to improve the conversion rate of web pages, thus, making the pages more profitable.

 Cost Per Acquisition (CPA) — a metric in paid advertising platforms that measures how much money is spent to acquire a new lead or customer.

 Cost Per Click (CPC) — the amount of money spent for a click on an ad in a Pay-Per-Click (PPC) campaign.
-In the AdWords platform, each keyword has an estimated click cost, but the prices change in real time as advertisers bid against one another for each keyword.
+In the Ads platform, each keyword has an estimated click cost, but the prices change in real-time as advertisers bid against one another for each keyword.